Sgiriarun/devops-practice/README.md

 4. pin the version number for installed package by 'pip freeze | less'
 5. create workflow,(helps in ci/cd) by use of github actions (.github/workflows/devops_python.yml)
 6. add format in the make file for src/logic.py and main.py
+7. add test in the make file for asses the ouptut by making test_logic.py
+8. add cli tool for project using cli-fire.py and shebang it (./cli-fire.py --help)